Choose an encryption algorithm

-RC4_128 when the database is in compatibility level 90 or 100.
-(Not recommended.)
+RC4_128 when the database is in compatibility level 90 or 100 (not recommended).
 Use a newer algorithm such as one of the AES algorithms instead.
-In SQL Server 2012 (11.x) and higher material encrypted using
+In SQL Server 2012 (11.x) and later versions, material encrypted using

-Repeated use of the same RC4 or RC4_128 KEY_GUID on different blocks of data will result in the same RC4 key because SQL Server does not provide a salt automatically.
-Using the same RC4 key repeatedly is a well-known error that will result in very weak encryption.
+KEY_GUID on different blocks of data results in the same RC4 key because SQL Server doesn't provide a salt automatically.
+Using the same RC4 key repeatedly is a well-known error that results in weak encryption.
 Therefore, we have deprecated the

-Clarification regarding DES algorithms:
+Clarification regarding DES algorithms

-ALGORITHM = DESX actually use the TRIPLE DES cipher with a 192-bit key.
-The DESX algorithm is not provided.
+ALGORITHM = DESX actually use the Triple DES cipher with a 192-bit key.
+The DESX algorithm isn't provided.
 This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.

-Symmetric keys created with ALGORITHM = TRIPLE_DES_3KEY use TRIPLE DES with a 192-bit key.
+ALGORITHM = TRIPLE_DES_3KEY use Triple DES with a 192-bit key.

-Symmetric keys created with ALGORITHM = TRIPLE_DES use TRIPLE DES with a 128-bit key.
+ALGORITHM = TRIPLE_DES use Triple DES with a 128-bit key.